Your corporation size determines whether you have a contact person or a secretary.

 A contact person or secretary must inform their corporation in writing if they resign or retire.

 The corporation must then notify the Registrar within 28 days so that the Registrar can update the public register.
 Use the Notification of a change to corporation officers' details form to do this.
-This form can be lodged online.
+You can log in to lodge a form online.

 How do you know who is contact person or secretary?